slow-session/choon-player/README.txt

 == Thanks ==

 Special thanks to Paul Rosen for all his work on abcjs.
-The WordPress plugin parts of this code were based on his ABC Notation plugin.
-Any bug/features are all my own work!
+The WordPress plugin parts of this code were based on his excellent ABC Notation plugin.
+Any bugs or features are all my own work!

 The javascript code was based on the player used on the Wellington Irish Session website.
 See: https://wellington.session.nz